martian-cloud/tharsis-docs/docs/guides/overviews/provider_registry.md

 See [CLI terraform-provider-mirror command](/cli/tharsis/commands#terraform-provider-mirror-command) for more information about that CLI command.

-Additional detail about using a network mirror can be found here: https://servian.dev/terraform-local-providers-and-registry-mirror-configuration-b963117dfffa
+Additional details about using a network mirror can be found here: https://servian.dev/terraform-local-providers-and-registry-mirror-configuration-b963117dfffa

-For example from the above page, to configure the actual network mirror, put something similar to this in the Terraform CLI configuration file
+For example, from the above page, to configure the actual network mirror, put something similar to this in the Terraform CLI configuration file:

 ```
 provider_installation {